Services

 A sculptural tree with glass bottles for branches, envisioned by G.A Group, is a beautiful display illustrating the recycling and repurposing of natural resources.

-The essence of a traditional Malay coffee shop is captured through encaustic cement mosaic tiles, the ubiquitous finish of the early mid-century architecture associated with the area and the green and white colour palette inspired by the iconic chinaware
+The design draws inspiration from local kopitam culture, reflecting community and tradition.
+The essence fof a traditional malay coffee shop is captured through encaustic cement mosaic tiles, the ubiquitous finish of the early mid-century architecture associated with the area.
+The green and white colour palette is incpired by the iconic chinaware.

 Inspired by the Malaysian "kaki lima" or five-foot way, the guestroom corridors feature a covered walkway often found in front of shops.
-These are decorated with shapes and forms of the old Kampung house eaves translated into bold and vibrant cut out paper.

 In each guestroom, a traditional dry larder conceals a mini bar, while a congkak board and cloth bags, from the traditional game Batu Seremban, add playful yet thought-provoking touch to the space.